hustonm/hustonm.github.io/_pages/scicomm.md

 title: "Science Communication"
 ---

-In addition to doing science, I really enjoy writing and speaking about my work and other happenings in astronomy.
-Here are some links to talks and articles that I have available onling.
+In addition to doing research, I really enjoy writing and speaking about my work and other happenings in astronomy.
+Here are some links to talks and articles that I have available online.

 Public talks: